-The Scottish Government continues to develop a raft of strategic and policy responses to climate change, including their Scottish National Adaptation Plan 2024-2029, published earlier this year.
+The Scottish Government continues to develop a raft of strategic and policy responses to climate change, built around their national adaptation plan Climate Ready Scotland 2019-2024 (and its successor in development at the moment).
+Regional planning for Scotland is also noteworthy, with the establishment of Just Transition Fund for Aberdeen, Aberdeenshire and Moray, and Shapovalova et al's (2023) report, "Measuring Just Transition" offering a robust framework for Aberdeen and Aberdeenshire.
 In the absence of other finalised plans, such as the final Energy Strategy and Just Transition plan and granular sectoral plans, the Just Transition is largely positioned within a policy framework that's generic and aspirational.
 This report aims to fill this gap with specific, measurable outcomes for the Scottish Just Transition and to provide a framework for upcoming national, sectoral, and regional plans and evaluations, so they can reflect national priorities and share a common vocabulary.